 “But you’re paying them for these goods and services,” complainants say to justify their complaints, “and the least they should do is try to provide you what you’re paying your hard-earned dollars for, and some of the times they don’t.”
 They also say such things about air travel, “You’re flying in their aircraft, and the airline should do everything they do to make you feel secure.”
 It’s all true of course, and it’s actually a good rationale to expect as much from our fellow man as we expect from ourselves, especially when we’re paying them, but as Malcolm Gladwell once wrote, there is a tipping point.

 The tipping point arrives when everyone around you knows that you’re going to complain.
-You might not think you’re a complainer, and you might even say that you hate complainers, but when everyone who knows you knows that a complaint cloud will darken their table the moment that server puts food before you it might be time to reevaluate your philosophy on moments like these.
+You might not think you’re a complainer, and you might even say that you hate complainers, but when everyone who knows you knows that a complaint cloud will darken their table one minutes after that server puts food before you, it might be time to reevaluate your philosophy on moments like these.
 If it happens once or twice, it’s annoying.
 When it happens so often that the people at your table dread this moment, it becomes obvious that your greater complaint is not with the goods and services others provide, but with the way your life panned out.